Arthi-chaud/Arthi-chaud/README.md

 - [x] Work on a [project](https://github.com/Arthi-chaud/Meelo) that I am really proud of
 - [ ] Complete studies
 - [ ] Master Vim
-- [ ] Work for a multimedia/streaming company

 ---